Cookies & Cups > Recipes > Dinner Ideas > Pulled Pork Mac and Cheese

 Instructions

-1. Trim excess fat from the Pork Shoulder and place in you slow cooker.
+1. Trim excess fat from the Pork Shoulder and place it in your slow cooker.

-3. Add onions, jalapeno and garlic to the slow cooker.
+3. Add onions, jalapeño, and garlic to the slow cooker.
 Half the oranges and squeeze the juice onto the pork.
 Place the orange rinds in the slow cooker as well to add flavor.
-Cover and cook on low for 8-10 hours or high for 4-5 hours until pork is tender.
+Cover and cook on low for 8-10 hours or on high for 4-5 hours, until the pork is tender.

-4. When pork is done remove from slow cooker and remove the onions, oranges, garlic and jalapenos, so all you have remaining is liquid.
+4. When the pork is done, remove it from the slow cooker and discard the onions, oranges, garlic, and jalapenos, leaving only the liquid.
 Place the pork back in the liquid and shred.
-Turn slow cooker to warm and cover while you make your mac and cheese.
+Turn the slow cooker to warm and cover while you make your mac and cheese.
 You can also do this step up to a few days ahead.

 2. Butter a 9×13 baking dish and set aside.